Ambassador's Fund for Catholic Education

 The FAQs, below, address one or more of these restrictions and should be reviewed before preparing a grant proposal.

 All proposals are to be submitted through the online application portal.
-No mailed copies will be evaluated.
+No mailed copies will be accepted or evaluated.

 The Ambassador’s Fund for Catholic Education welcomes proposals from qualified applicants through the following process: